rm-asif-amin/ds-assesment/problem_2/README.md

 > **Warning**
-> Docker Image Doesn't support GPU acceleration.
+>Docker Image Doesn't support GPU acceleration right now.
-> Using directly through python script(method 2) will use GPU if CUDA is enabled and provide ~10X faster training.
+>Using directly through python script(method 2) will use GPU if CUDA is enabled and provide ~10X faster training.